-The front panel Channel buttons (1-4) turn on a channel that is off, or activate a channel that is already on.
+Channel (number) buttons turn on a channel that is off, or activate a channel that is already on.
 When the channel is active, pushing its channel button turns it off.
 A lit button shows the active channel.

-Dig button enables digital input on -MS models.
+Dig button enables digital input through the Digital Leadset on instruments with the Mixed Signal option.